Skip to content

 Network.Register(funcName: string, callback: Callback) -> ()

-Registers a handler for a named network event or request.
-Multiple handlers can be registered for the same name — all will be called for events, but only the first is used for invokes.
+Registers a handler for a named network event.
+Multiple handlers can be registered for the same name — all are called.

 Server example — callback receives player as the first argument: